PA Car Seat Law to Keep Children Safe

 Our Kids....To Infinity & Beyond!
 Group

-The Our Kids….To Infinity & Beyond! private group on Facebook is for family members who have, and professionals who work with children who are Deaf or Hard of Hearing.
-The focus is on advocacy, self-advocacy, self-determination.
+The Our Kids….To Infinity & Beyond!
+Private group on Facebook is for family members and professionals who work with children who are Deaf or Hard of Hearing.
 This is a safe place to ask questions, get advice, or share stories.

 Winter Safety Tips for Kids